dentarg/auth0-blog/_posts/2018-03-16-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-3.markdown

 ## Managing write permissions in APIs

-So far we have only managed the `read:books` permission.
-Now we are going to change the ASP.NET Core 2 Web API application to support `write:books` permission.
+So far, you have only managed the `read:books` permission.
+Now, you are going to change the ASP.NET Core 2 Web API application to support `write:books` permission.

 As a first step, let's add the authorization policy in `Startup` class.
 You simply need to change the lambda function passed to the  `AddAuthorization()` method as in the following: